icoloma/queue4gae/README.md

 ### Testing

-Queue4Gae includes a mock implementation of QueueService intended for testing your tasks.
+Queue4Gae includes a mock implementation of QueueService for testing.

 ```Java
 public class UpdateUserTaskTest {